 Brian Boyd has been writing and drawing Grammarman since 2005.
 The concept for the comic grew from a conversation with regular Grammarman collaborator, Thom Kiddle.
 If the English language had a hero with super powers defending it, who would it be?
 What would he look like?
 Which unusual villains would he fight?
 The basic idea was to harness their students’ enthusiasm for comic books with a fun and engaging learning resource.
 To this end, they decided to incorporate a puzzle into every comic, focusing on a different language point each time.
 Upon finishing an episode of Grammarman, the reader is invited to help the Correction Crusader by re-reading the comic for clues and answers needed to solve the crime.
 From scribbled notes and doodles on scrap paper to digital colouring, lettering and finishing, creating an episode of Grammarman is a process lasting from five to ten days, although many story ideas develop over a much longer time as ideas are passed back and forth.

 Throw into the mix New York native Mike Kloran, a talented illustrator and more recent Grammarman collaborator, and nowadays it’s more common to have several episodes of the comic developing simultaneously.
-Even now, The Scrawler, Jacqueline Hyde, The Uncanny Text-men, MC Grammar and many other characters exist only as ideas, waiting to become new Grammarman adventures.

 The story contributor